wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/tim-sort.md

 ## Algorithm

 Timsort works by first splitting an array into **runs**.
 A **run** is a subarray of data spliced from the original array.
-These runs are generated using merge sort (each run has a standard size of 32-64), and insertion sort is used to sort each run.
+These runs are generated using merge sort (each run has a standard size of 32-64, to split the array into small enough pieces for insertion sort to be fast on each one), and insertion sort is used to sort each run.
 Finally, merge sort combines these sorted arrays together recursively.

 Basically, to run timsort: